 Need a visa?
 At Goway, we are making it easier for you to get the travel documents needed for your trip.
-Goway has partnered with CIBT Visa Service, and its subsidiary VisaCentral, the largest and most well established travel visa company in the world to assist you in obtaining your required documents for international travel.
+Goway has partnered with CIBT Visa Service, and its subsidiary VisaCentral, the largest and most well-established travel visa company in the world to assist you in obtaining your required documents for international travel.

-According to the World Health Organization more than 900 million international journeys are undertaken every year.
+According to the World Health Organization, more than 900 million international journeys are undertaken every year.
 It doesn’t come as a surprise that Global travel on this scale exposes many people to a range of health risks.
 International travellers should always be extra concerned about their health and safety, as every region and country around the world has its own risks, customs and level of health care.
 However, whatever your age or destination, properly preparing before you leave, and staying in good health while travelling, can help you have a happy and enjoyable trip.

 At Goway we do our best to provide our clients with the most accurate and up-to-date travel health information for the region you will be visiting.
-Some essential information on travel health risks and preventive measures are provided in the website links below.
-Finally it is important that you get advice from your family physician or a specialist from a Travel Health clinic before travelling.
+Some essential information on travel health risks and preventive measures is provided in the website links below.
+Finally, it is important that you get advice from your family physician or a specialist from a Travel Health clinic before travelling.
 Keep you and your loved ones healthy during your travels.

 TRAVELLING WITH CHILDREN

-Please take note of the following new information for everybody (South Africans and foreigners) who are travelling with children to / from South Africa - effective from the 01st of June 2015 and applicable to children under the age of 18yrs.
+Please take note of the following new information for everybody (South Africans and foreigners) who are travelling with children to/from South Africa - effective from the 01st of June 2015 and applicable to children under the age of 18yrs.